JSchulleratWork/Azure-IAAS/README.md

 ## Deploy the solution

-This Azure Blueprint solution is comprised of JSON configuration files and PowerShell scripts that are handled by Azure Resource Manager's API service to deploy resources within Azure. ***Note: This solution deploys to Azure Government.***
+This Azure Blueprint solution is comprised of JSON configuration files and PowerShell scripts that are handled by Azure Resource Manager's API service to deploy resources within Azure.

 ### Quickstart
 1. Clone or download this repository to run from a local workstation.